-Task # Description Target Completion Date TASK 51 The Jurisdiction will establish a system for documenting and compiling records related to the edible food recovery program for recordkeeping and reporting.
-10/31/2023 TASK 52 The Jurisdiction will begin tracking and compiling documentation and include the following at a minimum: A list of commercial edible food generators in the Jurisdiction that have a contract or written agreement with food recovery organizations or services pursuant to section 18991.3.
+Task # Description Target Completion Date TASK 45 The Jurisdiction will establish a system for documenting and compiling records related to the edible food recovery program for recordkeeping and reporting.
+1/1/2023 (Task completion to be verified) TASK 46 The Jurisdiction will begin tracking and compiling documentation and include the following at a minimum.
+A list of commercial edible food generators in the Jurisdiction that have a contract or written agreement with food recovery organizations or services pursuant to section 18991.3.
 A list of food recovery organizations and food recovery services in the Jurisdiction and their edible food recovery capacity.
 Documentation of the actions taken to increase edible food recovery capacity.
-10/31/2023
+1/1/2023 (Task completion to be verified)